interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

 ### Payment Setup

+> If you specified a protocal that did what this section decribes, then it would be a proper "application layer" protocol that used the underlying PSP transport protocol below it.

 The sender uses the receiver details to create the ILP packet:

 * The `account` in the ILP packet is the `destination_account` provided by the receiver